RESOURCES

 Opioid Settlement Funds

-- Primer on Spending Funds from the Opioid Litigation, A Guide for State & Local Decision Makers, Nine evidence-based abatement strategies.
-Here is how to choose programs to fund!
+- Primer on Spending Funds from the Opioid Litigation, A Guide for State & Local Decision Makers, Nationally Recognized Guidance.
+Five Principles.

 - From the War on Drugs to Harm Reduction: Imagining a Just Response to the Overdose Crisis.
 Expert Recommendations for the Use of Opioid Settlement Funds, (Dec.
 2020) FBX Center for Health & Human Rights at Harvard